alexqfredrickson/notes/devops/kubernetes.md

 ### `kube-apiserver`

 `kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.
 Its data is stored in `etcd`.
 It runs in a static pod in the control plane. `kube-apiserver` communicates with `kubelet`s on nodes. `kubectl` frontloads requests to `kube-apiserver`.
+The API server is generally replicated across multiple static pods, and load balanced.

 ### `etcd`